 Chicken of the woods mushrooms are abundant in fall in BC forests.
 I stumbled upon a huge fruiting of them yesterday and it is one of the most beautiful, otherworldly sights to encounter.

 The Chicken of the Woods mushroom (Laetiporus sulphureus) is bright orange and really easy to identify for beginners.
 They are edible!
 Ohpa!
 However, some people can have allergic reactions to them, so do a small fry test (explained below) if you are going to eat the mushroom for the first time.
-It also matters what kind of tree they grow on, people tend to avoid the ones growing on eucalyptus or conifers.
-Check out our Foraging 101 Free online videos if you want to learn more about wild foods.
+It also matters what kind of tree they grow on, people tend to avoid the ones growing on eucalyptus or some conifers.
+I find as long as they aren’t growing on cedar, I have no problem with eating them.

 Where do I look?